BZoennchen/supercollider-book/chapters/supercollider/synths/2-sc-synths.md

 ``sclang`` borrows this concept from functional programming languages.
 The SFG ultimately defines the instrument.
 At the same time, the synth definition provides an interface to play it.
-We generate synths by calling the defining function with different arguments to do so.
+We generate synths by calling the defining function with different arguments.

 ```{admonition} SynthDef
 :name: def-synth-def